panderz14/hello-world/README.md

 # hello-world
-hello world repository to learn the fundamentals of GitHub
+hello world repository to learn the fundamentals of GitHub.
+This is just a basic example of how GitHub works.